ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 Then, add two new elements to the exported object under the `module.rules` array (as new items of the `oneOf` array).
 These are SVG and CSS loaders required to handle the CKEditor 5 source:

+If you use the `postcss-loader` package in version 4+, use the snippet below:

 ```js
 {
 	test: /ckeditor5-[^/\\]+[/\\]theme[/\\]icons[/\\][^/\\]+\.svg$/,